Clovalt/Cobalt-Grow-a-Garden-Macro/faq.md

 No, we do not plan on making a paid version and instead just simply accepting donations.

 ### The game updated and added a new seed when will the macro update???
 Please be patient this is a passion project and we do not get paid for this.
-We will update as soon as we can typically within a maximum of 3 days but normally will update within 2 or 3 hours of Grow a Garden updating
+We will update as soon as we can.

 ### How do I report bugs?
 Please first check the ⁠known-issues channel in discord, and if your issue isn't known please report them in ⁠support